smasongarrison/syllabi/0105_communcation.Rmd

 ### Recording of Class Sessions.

 All or some in-person and synchronous classes may be recorded.
 Student images and voices may be captured in these recordings.
 I will do my best to protect that information from being shared outside the confines of the class.
 Recordings with students in them will be available for viewing only by students enrolled in the class via Canvas or an alternative platform.
-The recordings are intended to improve access course content.
+The recordings are intended to improve access to course content.
 No other recording, including by students, is permitted without explicit permission.
 (Recordings for notetaking or accommodations are typically permitted.
 Just chat with me about it.)

 ### Recording Tails in our Synchronous Classes.